 Q: What is considered an Open Container?

 A “Container” can apply to any can, bottle, jar, cup, or receptacle that is used to hold alcohol.
 Whether it contains wine, beer, or liquor, if the seal is broken and can be readily consumed by a person, it is considered an open container.

 Michigan’s open container laws are designed to deter people from drinking and driving.
 People who are found in possession of an open container in a moving vehicle may receive a ticket and could face consequences, depending on the officer, and the circumstances.
-If you wish to discuss a charge concerning Michigan’s open container laws, call us at (248) 398-7100 for a free consultation or contact us with a private message.
+If you wish to discuss a charge concerning Michigan’s open container laws, looking for a Michigan Open Intoxicants / Open Container Criminal Defense Lawyer? call us at (248) 398-7100 for a free consultation or contact us with a private message.